ShashankSubbaraman/SpellboundShowdown/README.md

 ## Purpose

-Spellbound Showdown involves two interactive magic wands with the goal of bringing magic-themed battles to life.
+Spellbound involves an interactive magic wands with the goal of bringing magic-themed battles to life.
 With gesture recognition, users can wave their respective wands to cast a variety of spells and face off against each other.

 ## Tools Used
 ### Backend Development: